From Frugal To Fuck It: The Evolution Of My Thoughts On Spending Money

 This mentality continued, but also evolved after I graduated college.
 Instead of being frugal in general though, I followed a new example set by my Mom.
 While she continued her frugal ways after money became less tight, she started to choose maybe one thing a year that she would spend money on – and it was always travel ๐Ÿ™‚ .
 I learned that if you save most of the year, you can buy a nice experience down the line.

 So that’s what I did.
 This culminated in me spending over $700 on a flight to Beijing to visit my friend who was studying abroad there while I was also studying abroad in Italy at the time.
-I had to fly to London to get on this flight to Beijing and when I did, I discovered that I couldn’t get on my flight to China (the reasons behind that involve a ridiculous story for another time).
+I had to fly to London to get on this flight to Beijing and when I did, I discovered that I couldn’t get on my flight to China (the reasons behind that involve a ridiculous story that I detail below).

 Anyway, despite the debacle that was me trying to go to China, this idea that money was to be saved and then spent on a great experience continued into my adult years.
 My Mom instructed me to invest in my first company’s 401(k) and I did.
 After setting and forgetting that monthly amount, I figured everything else was spending money, right?
 I had a $5,000 emergency fund and was investing a little monthly so the rest must be gravy!